uwdata/file-cache/README.md

 // create a new cache with custom directory and time-to-live const cache = fileCache({
-  cacheDir: './.my-cache-dir', // custom cache directory
+  cacheDir: '.my-cache-dir', // custom cache directory
-  defaultTTL: 60 * 1000, // custom time-to-live before expiration
+  defaultTTL: 60 * 1000, // default time-to-live before expiration (ms)
 });

 // set cache value along with a custom TTL value for the entry